 Your employee may:

-• in case they work fewer than 16 night shifts per 16 weeks, work 48 hours on average
+• if they work fewer than 16 night shifts per 16 weeks, work 48 hours on average

-• in case they work more than 16 night shifts per 16 weeks, work a maximum of 40 hours on average
+• if they work more than 16 night shifts per 16 weeks, work a maximum of 40 hours on average

 The duration of a night shift